risk-first/website/Home.md

 ## Contributing

-If you find this site useful, and want to contribute, [we need help](Contributing).
+If you feel something important is missing, or you spot a mistake, [we need help](Contributing).

 ## Caveats